-The operation is delicate, and aims to regenerate the substrate of the plant, to give it more space.
+A delicate maintenance, that aims at renewing the substrate of the plant and to give it more space.

-At the end of flowering, when the Malaysian Orchid makes it's young roots, remove it from its pot in a very clean location, replace the substrate, remove damaged roots and replant in a mixture of 3/5th bark, 1/5th pearlstone, 1/5th fine charcoal, in a transparent pot with holes, or in an earthenware pot.
+At the end of flowering, remove your plant from its pot in a very clean location, replace the substrate, remove damaged roots and replant in a mixture of 3/5th bark, 1/5th pearlstone, 1/5th fine charcoal, in a transparent pot with holes, or in an earthenware pot.